sepsis-omics/tutorials/docs/modules/galaxy/index.md

 - Upload a file from your computer
 - Copy a link to a Galaxy history
-- For sample training data files to use, see the [next section.](../data-dna/index.md)
+- See the [next section](../data-dna/index.md) for more detailed information.